azoff/overscroll/README.md

-Overscroll v1.5.0
+Overscroll v1.5.1
 =================
-Saturday, November 5th 2011
+Thursday, November 24th 2011 (Gobble Gobble)

 Overscroll is a jQuery Plugin that emulates the iPhone scrolling experience in a browser.
 It is intended for use with the latest version of jQuery
 <http://code.jquery.com/jquery-latest.js>